airpair/using-twilio-to-advance-the-state-of-wedding-tech/post.md

 }
 ````

 Enter `npm install` from within the directory containing `package.json`.
-That will download everything we need to get going!
+That will download everything we need to get going.

 To clarify our project goals: We want to build an app that will allow people to text their wedding pictures to our Twilio number and then display them in a running slideshow we can display via a projector.
 That way people can enjoy some of their treasured moments during the actual event.

-To get started, let's first use Express to build a simple server.
-We're also going to add Twilio to the mix just because we'll need it in a bit after we get things running.
+To get started, let's use Express to build a simple server.
+We're also going to add Twilio to the mix, since we're going to need it in a bit.

 ````javascript
 var twilio = require('twilio');